Our Record

 We blew the lid off Australia’s role in secret military operations related to conflicts in Iraq and Afghanistan.

-We helped prevent the Morrison Government from passing a Bill removing human rights protections.
+With civil society partners, we stopped the Morrison Government from overriding human rights protections.

 We secured justice for more than 50 young people wrongly arrested by NSW Police.